Follow these best practices to get more accurate insights and use Insider One MCP securely.

 Which channels may need optimization

-This removes the need to export reports or switch between multiple views manually.
+This approach removes the need to manually export reports or switch between multiple dashboard views.

 Model Context Protocol (MCP) is a newly introduced open protocol and may be susceptible to security issues or vulnerabilities.
 Follow your organization’s security policies and review configurations carefully.

-Your MCP client configuration contains sensitive secrets (API keys).
-Treat the configuration file as a secret:
+Your MCP client configuration file contains sensitive API keys.
+Treat it as a secret at all times.